-Robert Kaplan (1940) is a Baker Foundation Professor at Harvard Business School (HBS) and one of the creators of the Balance Score Card (BSC).
-With colleague David Norton, Robert Kaplan did much research into the area of strategy development, activity-based costing (ABC) and management accounting.
+Robert Kaplan (1940) is a Baker Foundation Professor at Harvard Business School (HBS) and one of the creators of the Balance Scorecard (BSC).
+With colleague David Norton, Robert S. Kaplan did much research into the area of strategy development, activity-based costing (ABC) and management accounting.

 Biography Robert Kaplan

 Robert Kaplan has done much research from linking costs and performance management to strategy implementation.
 This research focused on measuring and managing organizational risk.
-He developed concepts with colleagues David Norton and Michael Porter such as activity-based costing (a cost allocation system) and Balance Score Card
+He developed concepts with colleagues David Norton and Michael Porter such as activity-based costing (a cost allocation system) and Balance Scorecard (BSC).

 - 2008.
 Lifetime Contribution Award for distinguished contributions to advancing Management Accounting.